 Therefore, you can use it to your advantage and reach your target market more effectively.

-Make sure that you keep your followers updated whenever you publish new podcast episodes, videos, or blog posts.
+Ensure that you keep your followers updated whenever you publish new podcast episodes, videos, or blog posts.

 With this data, it’s evident that social media is worth your time and investment.

-It’s clear that this is an efficient way of promoting your business’s content.
+It is an efficient way of promoting your business’s content.

 If you already have an email list, you can use it to inform your subscribers about new content and encourage them to check it out.